Emergency Operations

 Mission

-Volunteer Forces provides search and rescue services, evacuation and disaster response/planning and operates the Department Operations Center during any emergency.
-We also manage and provide training to approximately 1,500 dedicated volunteers throughout the county.
-Our unit has a number of specialized vehicles including mobile command trailers, off-road vehicles and the CAL-EMA Mobile Interoperability Gateway Unit (MIGU), which provides redundant and survivable radio communications capabilities.
-Volunteer Forces is also responsible for the overall coordination of all Region VI mutual aid assistance and resources on behalf of the Sheriff/Coroner Shannon Dicus.
+The unit maintains a fleet of specialized assets, including mobile command trailers, off-road response vehicles, and the Cal OES Mobile Interoperability Gateway Unit (MIGU), which delivers redundant and resilient radio communications capabilities.
+Volunteer Forces is also responsible for the coordination of all Region VI mutual aid resources on behalf of Sheriff-Coroner Shannon Dicus, ensuring effective interagency support during large-scale incidents.

 Aviation Unit